Assembly of Experts: First Assembly (1983–1991)

 The first elections for the Assembly of Experts of the Leadership were held in December 1982 and the Assembly first convened in 1983.
 76 of the total of 83 members were elected in the first round, the rest in the second.
 The full list of members and election results is available on the Princeton Iran Data Portal.

 As a number of members died, by-elections for replacement candidates were held in April 1988.

 The Assembly was chaired throughout the term by Ayatollah Ali Meshkini, who chaired the Assembly also in subsequent terms until 2007.

 In 1985, the Assembly chose Ayatollah Montazeri as the successor to Supreme Leader Grand Ayatollah Khomeini.
-But on Sunday, 26 March 1989 Khomeini dismissed him in a letter: "[...]you are no longer eligible to succeed me as the legitimate leader of the state."
-Following the death of Ruhollah Khomeini on 3 June 1989, the Assembly of Experts chose Ali Khamenei to be his successor as Supreme Leader in what proved to be a smooth transition.
-Initially, a council of three members, "Ali Meshkini, Mousavi Ardabili and Ali Khamenei", were proposed for Leadership.
+But on 26 March 1989 Khomeini dismissed him in a letter: "[...]you are no longer eligible to succeed me as the legitimate leader of the state."
+Following Khomeini's death on 3 June 1989, the Assembly of Experts chose Ali Khamenei to be his successor as Supreme Leader in what proved to be a smooth transition.
+Initially, a council of three members, Ali Meshkini, Mousavi Ardabili and Ali Khamenei, were proposed for Leadership.
 After rejection of a Leadership Council by the assembly, and lack of votes for Grand Ayatollah Mohammad-Reza Golpaygani, Khamenei became the Supreme Leader by two-thirds of the votes.

 Second Assembly (1991–1999)

 The Second Assembly was also chaired by Ayatollah Ali Meshkini.
 The full list of members and election results is available on the Princeton Iran Data Portal.
-Sayed Mohammad Fagheh was one of the members from the province Neyriz Fars.

 Third Assembly (1999–2007)

 The 3rd assembly was again chaired by Ayatollah Ali Meshkini, deputied by Ali Akbar Hashemi Rafsanjani, and Ayatollah Ebrahim Amini.
 The scribes were former Minister of Intelligence Ghorbanali Dorri-Najafabadi and Ahmad Khatami.
-The members according to each province were:
+The full list of members and election results is available on the Princeton Iran Data Portal.